You’ve just spent nearly $2000 on a new M1 Mac.

-So in this case the speed of the internal drive is not a factor.
+So, in this case the speed of the internal drive is not a factor.
 And your back to the speed of the Ethernet connection.
-And that means moving everything from a 2017 MacBook Pro would take around 33 minutes.
+And that means your Mac transfer of all your data from a 2017 MacBook Pro would take around 33 minutes.

 Faster than using WIFI.

 How Long Does Migration Assistant Take From A Time Machine Backup?

 Migrating this way means using Mac Migration Assistant with an external backup drive.

 A drive with your Mac Time Machine backup on it.
 Or if you haven’t taken one already.
 You take a Time Machine backup of your old computer.

 You then use that backup drive with Migration Assistant to move all your files.